5.5 Working with Extracted Spectra

 Locating the Spectrum in the Cross-Dispersion (Spatial) Direction

 The default procedure for finding the location in the cross-dispersion direction at which a spectrum will be extracted is described in the “locate the spectrum” part of Section 3.4.24.
 Normally this procedure will correctly locate the brightest spectrum in the desired search range.
-However, occasionally this cross-correlation procedure will find a noise spike instead of the true spectrum, or the true spectrum may be faint enough that the cross correlation does not find it.
+However, occasionally this cross-correlation procedure will find a noise spike instead of the true spectrum or the true spectrum may be faint enough that the cross correlation does not find it.
 In addition, some first order spectral images may contain point-source spectra of multiple objects; the default cross correlation will only find the brightest one.
-Also, for echelle data the spectrum of the wrong order can be extracted if multiple orders end up falling within the search region of a given order.
+Similarly, spatial scan observations will have the spectral trace spread over a large area onto which the default algorithm will have difficulty centering.
+For echelle data, the spectrum of the wrong order can be extracted if multiple orders end up falling within the search region of a given order.
 The region searched for a spectrum can be controlled by using the a2center and maxsrch parameters of the x1d task.
 When both these parameters are specified, the cross-correlation search will extend from row a2centermaxsrch to row a2center+maxsrch.
 If maxsrch is set to zero, the cross correlation will be turned off and a spectral extraction will be done at a2center.
 In the case of echelle spectral images, it is also possible to extract a single order at a time.
 In this case, it is possible to control the order that will be extracted at a certain position by using the sporder parameter together with the a2center and maxsrch parameters.

 >>> from stistools import x1d